Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

-Despite the presence of communication platforms to resolve collaboration gaps, isolation and loneliness still come along the way of remote employees.
+Despite the presence of communication platforms to resolve collaboration gaps, isolation and loneliness still come along the way for remote employees.

-Aside from the lack of connection to your workplace, being too concentrated on your tasks and irregular scheduling of work and home life also hinders you from building your social life.
+Aside from the lack of connection to your workplace, being too concentrated on your tasks and irregular scheduling of work and home life also hinder you from building your social life.

 6. Build an efficient workspace

 It is essential to have a dedicated workspace in your home.
-This helps you build a clear line between your work and your personal space.
+This helps you draw a clear line between your work and your personal space.

 7. Get comfortable office furniture